jakatz87/Election_Analysis/README.md

         print(candidate_results) # for the terminal
         txt_file.write(candidate_results) # for the text file
 ```
-The process to determine the winner, by vote and percentage, is the same as the process for the largest county: holding the count of the `votes' variable in the loop if a candidate's results are greater.
+The process to determine the winner, by vote and percentage, is the same as the process for the largest county: holding the count of the `votes` variable in the loop if a candidate's results are greater.
 ```
  if (votes > winning_count) and (vote_percentage > winning_percentage):
             winning_count = votes